 omniwmctl rule apply [--focused | --window <opaque-id> | --pid <pid>]

 Re-evaluates the current rule set against the target.
 Defaults to --focused if no target is specified.
+This is

 | Target | Description |